lhynes/CI-Data-Centric-Development-Milestone-Project-3/README.md

 - Chrome dev tools were used to review responsivness on multiple device sizes
 - Cross browswer testing was also attempted on chrome and safari

-### **Error pages**

-- The 404 error page was tested manually by entering in incorrect URL pat
-- The links on the 404 page were tested by clicking and checking they redirected correctly.